platformsh/platformsh-docs/docs/src/configuration/services/postgresql.md

 {{< note >}}
-PostgreSQL is not available on Dedicated Production Clusters.
+PostgreSQL is not available on [Dedication Production Clusters](/overview/dedication.md)
 {{< /note >}}

 ### Deprecated versions